T i c k e t s

 If the concert is postponed, will I get a refund?

-All tickets are refundable, though patrons will be offered the chance to roll their ticket on to the new dates to ensure they don't miss out.
+Yes, though patrons will be offered the chance to roll their ticket on to the new dates to ensure they don't miss out.

 What happens if the concerts cannot go ahead as planned?